Student Health Services at Moffitt Health Center

-1. No fevers (temperature >100.4 F) for at least 72 hours (that is three full days of no fever without the use of medicine that reduces fevers such as Tylenol or Ibuprofen); ANDStudent(s) who DID NOT have COVID-19 symptoms, but tested positive and have stayed in their designated housing space or home (home isolated) may leave isolation after meeting these TWO criteria:
+1. No fevers (temperature >100.4 F) for at least 24 hours (no fever without the use of medicine that reduces fevers such as Tylenol or Ibuprofen); ANDStudent(s) who DID NOT have COVID-19 symptoms, but tested positive and have stayed in their designated housing space or home (home isolated) may leave isolation after meeting these TWO criteria:

 2. Other symptoms have improved (for example, cough or shortness of breath have improved); AND

 3. At least 10 days have passed since symptoms first appeared.

 1. At least 10 days have passed since the date of first positive test; AND